 Latin American Apostolate

 Thanks to the large number of priests available in a post WWII world, the Basilians continued their growth with missions to Mexico in 1961 and Colombia in 1987.
 The mission work in Mexico was a natural extension of their existing work with the Mexican-American population in South Texas since the 1930s.
-The desire to establish a center of education in Latin America led the Basilians to take over a school and parish and school in Cali, Colombia.
+The desire to establish a center of education in Latin America led the Basilians to take over a school and parish in Cali, Colombia.
 Since then, they have expanded their ministry to Bogotá and Medellín.

 Throughout their history, Basilians have willingly and repeatedly taken risks that threaten the future of the Congregation and they continue to make these courageous choices to meet the needs of those they serve.